confestim/llmblocker/README.md

 3. Create a pull request with your changes.

 >[!NOTE]
->This is a community-driven project, so feel free to contribute by adding new LLMs to the list.
-The more we share, the better we can protect ourselves from the productivity trap!
+>This is a community-driven project, so feel free to contribute by adding new LLMs/Gen AI to the list.